François Marie Aleno de Saint-Aloüarn, Seigneur de Kersallic

 Saint-Aloüarn, on l’Emeraude, escorts a convoy of Scottish volunteers to join the Pretender at Peterhead, Scotland.
 Unable to pass through the British squadrons and told that Prince Charles had left Inverness, he holds council with the other captains and departs, arriving at Dunkerque on the 23rd of March.

-In command of la Renommée, Saint-Aloüarn and his brother René-Louis as second in command were transporting Monsieur de Conflans, the new governor of Saint-Domingue (Santo Domingo), to the Antilles.
+In command of la Renommée, Saint-Aloüarn and his brother René-Louis as second in command were transporting Count de Conflans, the new governor of Saint-Domingue (Santo Domingo), to the Antilles.
 The ship engaged twice with the British Amazon (former la Panthére) of 26 guns and la Renommée was severely damaged.
 It withdrew from the fight when the Amazon caught fire and more British warships arrived.
 During the night Saint-Aloüarn changed course a number of times.

 Within 50 miles of Ushant, Saint-Aloüarn was chased and fought with the English warship Dover of 50 guns under Captain Shirley and surrendered after nearly sinking.
 The Saint-Aloüarns were made prisoner, held three months in Plymouth, and received parole by an intervention of the Marshal de Saxe.